jamesjharper/integra8/examples/README.md

 why this test exists"
 ]
 fn can_shutdown_hal_9000() {
-    assert!(false, "I'm Afraid I Can't Do That, Dave");
+    assert!(false, "I'm Afraid I Can't let you do that, Dave");
 }

 ```